Students must be at least 16 years of age to be able to participate in this course.

 If at least half of sea service required is not seaward of sheltered waters.
 A certificate will be restricted to:

-Students are required to undertake a final assessment conducted by a National Regulator approved assessor before being issued a certificate of competency.
-Candidates who successfully complete all requirements for an NSCV Part D certificate of competency including the final assessment may request a temporary service permit in the form of a letter to allow them to operate immediately.
+Students are required to undertake a final assessment conducted by Maritime Training Schools AMPA approved assessor before being issued an interim certificate of competency which will allow them to operate immediately.
+The students application for a certificate of competency (AMSA form 426) upon course and AMPA completion will then be forwarded to AMSA for final approval.
+Upon AMSA approval, the student will be provided with the official certificate of competency.
 The criteria and competencies covered in a final assessment are included in the relevant tables of the ‘Skills and Knowledge required for NSCV Certificates of Competency Part D Crew Competencies’ document, which can be found on the AMSA website.

 Be at least 16 years when the certificate is issued;